 - Level 3 elective

-- This unit provides intensive training in essential archaeological field skills.
-Students receive hands-on instruction before and after the field school and learn to: formulate a research design, satisfy all legal, safety and ethical compliances, conduct field surveys, create and use standard artefact and site recording forms, recognise and excavate stratified deposits, take samples for radiocarbon dating, use camera equipment, use survey equipment for site and topographical mapping, prepare and create section drawings, process finds, analyse finds, store finds, publish results of the fieldschool.
-During field work students develop skills working in teams and with archaeological stakeholders such as land owners, Indigenous Australians, media, and the public.
+- This Unit provides intensive training in essential archaeological field skills.
+Students receive hands-on instruction before and after the field school and learn to: formulate a research design, satisfy all legal, safety and ethical compliances, conduct field surveys, create and use artefact and site recording forms, recognise and excavate stratified deposits, take samples for radiocarbon dating, use camera equipment, use survey equipment for site and topographical mapping, prepare and create section drawings, process finds, analyse finds, store finds, and publish results.
+During fieldwork students develop skills working in teams and with stakeholders such as land owners, Indigenous Australians, media, and the public.
 The final report is an output that can be listed on the student's professional CV.

-- Typically this unit is assessed in the following ways: (1) in-field exercises; (2) report of field diary; and (3) weekly group assignments.
+- Indicative assessments in this unit are as follows: (1) in-field exercises and participation; (2) report of field diary; and (3) weekly group assignments.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.